 Rideable Seasons: late spring through early fall

-Peer out at eastern Washington and northern Idaho mountain ranges from 5,800-foot Mount Spokane, 40 minutes north of Spokane.
-Shred through subalpine meadows and lush cedar forests on 40 miles of trails at this up-and-coming mountain biking hotspot in Washington.
-An 11-mile paved road to the top allows riders to easily session 6 miles of directional downhill singletrack.
+Peer out at Eastern Washington and Northern Idaho mountain ranges from Mount Spokane, 40 minutes north of Spokane.
+Shred along trails in subalpine meadows and lush forests on 40 miles of trails at this mountain biking hotspot in Washington.
+An 11-mile paved road to the top allows riders to easily access directional downhill singletrack.
 A Discover Pass is required.

 On one of the last undeveloped ridges in the Spokane metro area, Beacon Hill makes for sublime urban mountain biking with almost 40 miles of trail.
-Cruise over granite outcrops with features like wall rides and drops or swoop along cross-country trails with jump lines.
-Parking is free.
+Cruise over granite outcrops with features like wall rides and drops, or swoop along cross-country trails with jump lines.

-Just west of Spokane, Riverside State Park has over 70 miles of shared-use double track and single track.
-In contrast to steep, tricked-out features of other area trail systems, Riverside riders will roll and flow through Ponderosa forests and meadows – a perfect choice for families or longer distance cross-country riders.
+Just west of Spokane, Riverside State Park is home to more than 70 miles of shared-use double track and single track.
+In contrast to steep, tricked-out features of other area trail systems, Riverside riders will roll and flow through Ponderosa forests and meadows perfect for families.
 A Discover Pass is required.

 Wheel Sport Bicycles has several bike shops in the Spokane area.